Skip to Main Content

 Building Inclusive Tourism: Monthly Webinar Series

-This monthly webinar series will provide the tourism industry with education, information, and resources on Diversity, Equity and Inclusion (DEI).
+This monthly webinar series will provide the tourism industry with education, information, and resources on Diversity, Equity, Inclusion, and Accessibility (DEIA).

-These lunch-and-learn sessions will occur on the second or third Wednesday of each month in 2022.
-Each session will be produced and lead by a recognized expert providing thought leadership in the field of DEI.
+These lunch-and-learn sessions will occur on the second or third Wednesday of each month in 2024, Each session will be produced and led by a recognized expert providing thought leadership in the field of DEIA.

 Building Inclusive Tourism: Upcoming Sessions